AdobeDocs/experience-manager-64.en/help/assets/config-dms7.md

 ## Enabling Dynamic Media in Scene7 mode {#enabling-dynamic-media-in-scene-mode}

 [Dynamic Media](https://www.adobe.com/solutions/web-experience-management/dynamic-media.html) is disabled by default.
-To take advantage of dynamic media features, you must enable it.
+To take advantage of Dynamic Media features, you must enable it.

->[!NOTE]
+>[!WARNING]
 >
->Dynamic Media - Scene7 mode is for the Experience Manager Author instance only.
-As such, you must configure `runmode=dynamicmedia_scene7`on the Experience Manager Author instance, not the Experience Manager Publish instance.
+>Dynamic Media - Scene7 mode is for the *Experience Manager Author instance only*.
+As such, you must configure `runmode=dynamicmedia_scene7`on the Experience Manager Author instance, *not* the Experience Manager Publish instance.

 To enable Dynamic Media, you must startup Experience Manager using the `dynamicmedia_scene7` run mode from the command line by entering the following in a terminal window (example port used is 4502):